Bryan-DelasPenas/Basketball-Stats/Web_Scrapers/Python_Scrapers/README.md

     - `Team ID` is the unique int corresponding to a team<br>
     - `Team ABV` is the team abbreviation<br>
     - `Team` is the name of the Team<br>
-    - 'ABV',....,'ABV' is all the teams for a given season in abbreviation form<br>
+    - `ABV,....,ABV` is all the teams for a given season in abbreviation form<br>

 ## Team Stats Scaper
 ### `get_roster(team, season)`